tingcosmos/KetPath/README.md

 ### Knowledge graph construction in the GraphDB

-#### Downloading and starting the GraphDB
+**1. Downloading and starting the GraphDB**
 Download GraphDB free edition from https://www.ontotext.com/products/graphdb/graphdb-free/.
 GraphDB is a Java application and requires Java 8.
 Make sure you have an up-to-date Java 8 installation.
 Please download Java from https://java.com/en/download/help/download_options.xml.
 Run the GraphDB script in the bin directory.
 To access the Workbench, open http://localhost:7200 in a browser.
 Please get more information on GraphDB for a quick start guide.

-**2. Creating repositories in GraphDB
+**2. Creating repositories in GraphDB**
 By default, the GraphDB will initialize a location but not create any repositories.
 Create a new repository from the menu `Setup` -> `Repositories` page in the GraphDB Workbench.
 To create a new repository in the location, click `Create new repository`.
 Fill in KetPath at the `Repository ID*`, then click `creat`.

-5.3 Importing databases in GraphDB
+**3. Importing databases in GraphDB**
 Import all databases from the menu `Import` -> `RDF page` -> `User data`.
 Click on `Upload RDF files` and select files to upload.
 Click on `Import`, and fill the Target graphs with a URL as Named graphs.
 If the database is too large to upload from the User data page, you can store the database in the local `graphdb-import` file and then import the database from the menu `Import` -> `RDF page` -> `Server files`.
+All databases are available at [KetPath Release Page](https://github.com/tingcosmos/KetPath/releases/).

-5.4 Accessing and reasoning data in GraphDB
+**4. Accessing and reasoning data in GraphDB**
 The data in GraphDB can be accessed and reasoned by SPARQL query language.
 Start query from the menu `SPARQL`.
-Please find query templates in the 'sparql-codes.txt' file.
+Please find query templates in the [sparql-codes](https://github.com/tingcosmos/KetPath/blob/main/sparql-codes).
+Users can perform their own queries by changing the parameters in the templates that we designed.
 Use the SPARQL query endpoint of UniProt to retrieve its data without downloading the data stack.

-6. Relation extraction with BioKetBERT
+### Relation extraction with BioKetBERT

-6.1 Preparing training and testing datasets for relation extraction

-Run the query protocol for case 1 from the 'sparql-codes.txt' file in GraphDB to retrieve sentences where 'ketamine' and 'neurotransmitter' co-occurrence.
+**1. Preparing training and testing datasets for relation extraction** Run the query protocol for case 1 from the 'sparql-codes.txt' file in GraphDB to retrieve sentences where 'ketamine' and 'neurotransmitter' co-occurrence.
 The target-named entities need to be tagged with the pre-defined tags such as @entity$ for further relation extraction tasks.
 For the training set, a label needs to be added indicating whether the two entities in a sentence are related: 1 for a relation, 0 otherwise.

-6.2 Fine-tuning the BioBERT model and performing relation extraction

-Fine-tune the BioBERT model and dubber the resulting model BioKetBERT.
+**2. Fine-tuning the BioBERT model and performing relation extraction** Fine-tune the BioBERT model and dubber the resulting model BioKetBERT.
 Perform relation extraction tasks withBioKetBERT according the process provided by Lee et al. at https://github.com/dmis-lab/biobert.
 More details can be find in their paper BioBERT: a pre-trained biomedical language representation model for biomedical text mining for more details.
 The performance of the relation extraction task needs to be evaluated using five-fold cross-validation, where the dataset containing 2,143 sentences is randomly partitioned into five stratified subsets of equal size: for each round, one data block (428 sentences) is used for training and the remaining (1,715 sentences) four are for testing.
 The relational dataset generated by the BioKetBERT model is stored in the 'KetRela.ttl' file, which also need to be added to the KetPath repository in GraphDB.

-More information
+## More information
 Please contact Ting Liu (t.liu@vu.nl; tingliu0909@gmail.com) if you have any questions about the constructing process, datasets and query protocols.

-## SPARQL
-SPARQL protocols are presented in [sparql-codes](https://github.com/tingcosmos/KetPath/blob/main/sparql-codes) and the query results are available at [NEED FURTHER UPDATED]().
-Users can perform their own queries by changing the parameters in the templates that we designed.

-## Downloading databases
-All databases are available at [KetPath Release Page](https://github.com/tingcosmos/KetPath/releases/).

-## Downloading GraphDB
-Download GraphDB free edition from https://www.ontotext.com/products/graphdb/graphdb-free/.
-GraphDB is a Java application and requires Java 8.
-Make sure you have an up-to-date Java 8 installation.
-Please download Java from https://java.com/en/download/help/download_options.xml.

-## Starting GraphDB
-Run the GraphDB script in the bin directory.
-To access the Workbench, open http://localhost:7200 in a browser.

-## Creating repositories in GraphDB
-By default, the GraphDB will initialise a location but not create any repositories.
-You can create a new repository from the menu `Setup` -> `Repositories` page in the GraphDB Workbench.
-To create a new repository in the location, click `Create new repository`.
-Fill in KetPath at the `Repository ID*`, then click `creat`.

-## Importing databases in GraphDB
-You can import databases from the menu `Import` -> `RDF page` -> `User data`.
-Click on `Upload RDF files` and select files to upload.
-Click on `Import`, and fill the Target graphs with a URL as Named graphs.
-If the database is too large to upload from the User data page, you can store the database in the local `graphdb-import` file and then import the database from the menu `Import` -> `RDF page` -> `Server files`.

-## Accessing and reasoning data in GraphDB
-The data in GraphDB can be accessed and reasoned by SPARQL query language.
-Start query from the menu `SPARQL`.
-Please find query templates in [sparql-codes](https://github.com/tingcosmos/KetPath/blob/main/sparql-codes).

-## More information
-Please contact Ting Liu (t.liu@vu.nl) if you have any questions about the databases and query cases.
-Please get more information on GraphDB for a [quick start guide](http://graphdb.ontotext.com/documentation/free/quick-start-guide.html).

 ## Citation
 `@article{liu2020ketpath,